mui/material-ui/docs/src/pages/careers/react-engineer-x-grid.md

-# React Engineer - X (future)
+# React Engineer - xGrid

-<p class="description">You will strengthen the MUI X product, build ambitious and complex new features, work on strategic problems, and help grow adoption.</p>
+<p class="description">You will strengthen the Data Grid team, build ambitious and complex new features, work on strategic problems, and help grow adoption.</p>

 ## Details of the Role